JoeLumbley/Animation/README.md

 3. **Apply DeltaTime**: Use this value to adjust movements, animations, and other time-dependent calculations.

 ### Example Code
-Here’s a simplified example illustrating how to implement DeltaTime in a Windows Forms application:
+Here’s a simplified example illustrating how to implement DeltaTime in a Windows Forms application.
+Each step is commented for clarity:

 ```vb
 Private Structure DeltaTimeStructure